nightwatchjs/mobile-helper-tool/docs/use-emulator-from-command-line.md

-# Start Android Emulator using `emulator` command-line tool
+# Launch Android Emulator using `emulator` command-line tool

 ## Introduction

-This guide will show you how to start an Android Emulator with various start-up options using the `emulator` command-line tool.
+This guide will show you how to launch an Android Emulator with various start-up options using the `emulator` command-line tool.

 ## Prerequisites